 7. Eaves and overhangs must be boxed or enclosed with non-flammable materials to reduce the surface area and eliminate any edges that can trap burning embers.

 8. There must be at least 15 feet of vertical clearance between the home and overhanging tree branches.

 Einhorn Insurance understands your frustration with finding the right home insurance, especially if you are trying to close escrow.
-We are here to help you find home insurance when your property is located in a high fire are or a brush hazard zone.
+We are here to help you find home wildfire insurance when your property is located in a high fire area or a brush hazard zone..
 For more information, visit our wildfire and high brush insurance page or call 858-336-4644 or email us at Agent@EinhornInsurance.com.